CrysViz/crysviz/classStructure/panels/about.md

 - Trajectory player.
 Load OUTCARs and pwscf vc-relax output files directly and visualise the trajectories.
 (MDs might hit your memory limit!)
 - Possibility to activate a calcualtions backend.
 This allows: (1) symmetry analysis with spglib and (2) structural relaxation with MACE (MPA0 model; trajectory is added and can be played using the trajectory player)
 - Watch forces and spins change in relaxaton trajectories (VASP and QE output)
+- Bond length histogram
+- symmetry analysis and refinement powered by Moyo

 ## Currently broken due to developments
 - Structure and lattice comparsion
-- Spins are not stored correctly when switching files in the file browser
 - Camera does not re-center when switching files in the file browser
 - Due to many new addtions there are side effects in the styles... fonts are to large, panels to wide.
 Will be cleaned up once the functionalities are working.

 ## Comming Soon...
-- Visualise forces and stress
+- Visualise  stress
-- Visualise trajectories with spins or forces/stress
 - Manipulate structures under symmetry constraints
 - Possibility to add atoms
-- Symmetry Refinement

 ## Experimental
 - Trajectory player